 Biological anthropology, Bioarchaeology, Archaeology of human skeletal remains (especially in the Peruvian Andes), Forensic anthropology (identification and analysis of human remains)

 Title: Associate Professor, Director of Human Identification Laboratory

 Interviewed by: Federal Register, FOX31

-Christine Pink is an assistant professor of anthropology and the director of the Human Identification Laboratory at Metropolitan State University of Denver.
+Christine Pink is an associate professor of anthropology and the director of the Human Identification Laboratory at Metropolitan State University of Denver.
 Pink's educational background includes a B.S. in physical anthropology from Michigan State University and an M.A. in physical anthropology from Wayne State University.
 In 2013, she received a Ph.D. in physical anthropology from the University of Tennessee for which her dissertation was "Striking out and digging in: a bioarchaeological perspective on regional impacts of the Wari expansion in Middle Horizon (AD 600-1000) Peru."